tiprankstipranks

 Our business could be materially adversely affected as a result of the risks associated with acquisitions and investments.

 We have made acquisitions and investments in the past and may pursue further acquisitions and investments in the future.
 These transactions are accompanied by risks.
-For instance, an acquisition could have a negative effect on our financial and strategic position and reputation or the acquired business could fail to further our strategic goals.
+For instance, an acquisition could have a negative effect on our financial and strategic position and reputation, or the acquired business could fail to further our strategic goals.
 We may not be able to successfully integrate acquired businesses into ours, and therefore we may not be able to realize the intended benefits from an acquisition.
 We may have a lack of experience in new markets or products brought on by the acquisition and we may have an initial dependence on unfamiliar supply or distribution partners.
-All of these and other potential risks may serve as a diversion of our management's attention from other business concerns, and any of these factors could have a material adverse effect on our business.
+Any of the foregoing could divert management's attention from our business and have a material adverse effect on our business, reputation, financial condition and results of operations.

 Ability to Sell